The Best Fitness Trackers at Every Budget, According to Health Enthusiasts

 This watch is best-suited as more than a mere step and run tracker.
 If you frequent backcountry areas, having GPS capabilities might be useful for you, otherwise, it might be overkill and a simpler tracker may be all you need.

-The Apple Watch is king of the smartwatches for a reason: This device does a whole lot.
+The Apple Watch is the king of smartwatches for a reason: This device does a whole lot.
 You can send texts and make calls, use Apple Pay, track your activities and do a whole host of other tasks.
 It has a sleek design with a lot of function packed into a very small package.
 Friends who have long been Apple Watch users have told me the rings the device shows on the watch face, which offer a quick measure of the progress you've made toward goals like walking a certain number of steps or standing a certain number of hours, help them stay motivated to make healthier choices throughout the day.
 They also like the ability to easily share workout data with other friends using the device, so they feel like they're working together toward health goals rather than sweating alone.